Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Probing the GTO2deg Field Redshift Survey

 In Figure \ref{fig:sigmamap.scaled.ps} the two most significant weak lensing peaks (labeled 0 and 1) are coincident with two well populated clusters.
 These two clusters appear as prominent ``fingers'' at redshift 0.540 and 0.413, respectively, in Figure \ref{fig:cone.diagram.subaru.ps}.

 There are obviously many well populated 5$\sigma_{SH}$ probes without any associated significant weak lensing peak.
 Many of the well-populated redshift survey probes correspond to groups with small velocity dispersion.
 From Figure \ref{fig:sensitivity.ps} we would not expect these systems with rest frame line-of-sight velocity dispersion $\sigma_{rf} \lesssim 500$ km s$^{-1}$ to produce a significant signal in the $\kappa$ map.
 There are also weak lensing peaks with no corresponding peak in the redshift survey.
-It is interesting to note that none of the 5 unreliable peaks in Table \ref{tbl:VDisp} (starred entries) coincide with well-populated probes in the redshift survey; removal of these unreliable peaks from consideration evidently increases the efficiency of the lensing map.
+It is interesting to note that none of the 5 unreliable peaks in Table \ref{tbl:VDisp} (starred entries) coincide with well-populated probes in the redshift survey; removal of these unreliable peaks from consideration evidently increases the purity of the lensing map.
+Three of these unreliable peaks are above the $\nu = 4.25$ threshold.

-To further assess the meaning of the weak lensing peaks we examine the redshift distributions along the line-of-sight toward each of the significant weak lensing peaks.
+To further assess the meaning of the weak lensing peaks we examine the redshift distributions along the line-of-sight toward significant weak lensing peaks.
 We ask which lines-of-sight intersect a cluster with a velocity dispersion large enough to plausibly account for the weak lensing peak (Section \ref{clusters}).